 For more information about this workshop, contact the ADA Center for Evidence-Based Dentistry at email@example.com.

-Dentistry for the Modern Age: A Hands-On Workshop is supported by an unrestricted educational grant from Colgate.
+Dentistry for the Modern Age is supported by an unrestricted educational grant from Colgate.

 *The American Dental Association is an ADA CERP Recognized Provider.

 ADA CERP is a service of the American Dental Association to assist dental professionals in identifying quality providers of continuing dental education.
 ADA CERP does not approve or endorse individual courses or instructors, nor does it imply acceptance of credit hours by boards of dentistry.